yt-project/yt/doc/source/installing.rst

   hg up yt
   python setup.py develop

-This should provide you with the most up to date source code.
+This will make sure you are running a version of yt corresponding to the most up-to-date source code.

 Option 2: